michaelbrooks/csvop/README.md

 high-level operations for CSV (comma-separated value) files, like adding and removing columns, splitting, and merging.

+In addition to working as a command-line utility, csvop provides a library of functions that can be used from other python scripts.

-This library was written so that a few simple but important transformations could be performed on CSV files without resorting to Excel, which is not always respectful of data format and character encoding.
+This library was written so that a few simple but important transformations could be performed on CSV files without resorting to Excel, which is not respectful of data format and character encoding.
 Unlike Excel, this library leaves all of the data as it found it, as much as possible.

+For example, if a CSV file contains a column of large numbers, such as 297837487663546305, Excel (by default) interprets these as floating-point numbers, which results in a loss of precision.

+Moreover, when saving to a CSV file, there is no way to specify the target character encoding in Excel, resulting in replacing any unrepresentable characters with `?`.

 ```bash
 # Create output.csv from input.csv, with column 3 removed.